secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 1. Click `create carousel`
 1. This will open a tab where you can further build the carousel
 1. If you create a carousel of smart cards, use the `default` rectangular shape for display.
 If you create a carousel of channels, use the `classic icon` shape for display
-1. Add relevant channels or smart cards by searching and clicking on the content you'd like to feature.
+1. Add relevant channels or SmartCards by searching and clicking on the content you'd like to feature.
 You can drag and drop these items to arrange the order and delete unnecessary content using the trash icon
 1. When you've completed your carousel, click the `done` button
 1. Return to the `custom carousels` tab and be sure the enable/disable tab is `on` for it to appear on the discover page.
 If you'd like to save the carousel to be featured at a later date, leave this tab in the `off` mode